You’re building your email list, right?

 7. Don’t just create another lead magnet

-Your new subscriber should be shocked that you aren’t charging for it.
+Your new subscriber should be shocked you didn’t charge for it.

-After you give it away a few hundred times, you should get at least one or two emails telling you exactly that.
+After a few hundred downloads, you should see at least a couple emails saying exactly that.

-You must create a useful offer that solves one specific problem in your reader’s life.
+Create a useful offer that solves one specific problem for your reader.

-• is about something your reader cares about,
+• covers something your reader genuinely cares about,

-To make things crystal clear, let’s look at some examples.
+To make this concrete, let’s look at examples.

 Example 1: E-books

-Michael Hyatt offers a free e-book with a very specific claim: take 10 hours off your work week.
-This is a great topic because you’ll see the results almost immediately.
+Michael Hyatt offers a free e-book with a specific promise: take 10 hours off your work week.
+It’s compelling because results show up quickly.

 Example of a free giveaway.